lijfrank-open/Affective-Computing-Materials/README.md

 - Journal: TOMM
 - Conference: ICME

-Note: For multimodal physiological signals, TOMM, ICME can also be considered.
+Note: For multimodal physiological signals, TOMM and ICME can also be considered.

 ## Paper in Affective Computing
 Affective computing is a diverse research field that encompasses a broad range of tasks.
 This repository primarily covers the following core tasks: